Is desktop dying in the age of mobile dominance in Southeast Asia's ecommerce space?

 This data release is based on the analysis of the anonymised data from Q3-2017 to Q2-2018 (July 2017 to June 2018) for 5 key economies in Southeast Asia — Singapore, Malaysia, the Philippines, Indonesia and Thailand.

-ShopBack was founded in 2014 and today, ShopBackers across the region continue to win over shoppers by constantly upping their game - be it rewards or meaningful experiences - such that shoppers can achieve a personal victory every time they use ShopBack.
+ShopBack was founded in 2014 and today, ShopBackers across the world continue to win over shoppers by constantly upping their game - be it rewards or meaningful experiences - such that shoppers can achieve a personal victory every time they use ShopBack.